 - Upon completion of the Certificate in Global Health, you'll earn 15 quarter credits that may be transferred into our online Master of Public Health program

-- Drexel Dornsife is ranked #1 in Philadelphia and #19 in the nation for graduate schools of public health by U.S. News & World Report
+- Drexel Dornsife is ranked #1 in Philadelphia and in the top 15% in the nation for graduate schools of public health by U.S. News & World Report

 What is a Graduate Certificate in Global Health?